tjimenez/mastermind_game/README.md

 ## Running the tests

-Once you had run the installer you may test the project using the following artisan command
+Once you have run the installer you may test the project using the following artisan command
 ```
 php artisan test
 ```